LawrenceB5477/HttpServer/README.md

 # HTTPServer
 A very simple http server.

-It creates a folder named /Resources/ and looks for an index.html file.
+It creates a folder with path /Resources/ and looks for an index.html file.
 It is currently vulnerable to a user traversing the folder structure using the browser, I have to figure out how to sanatize input.